Special Educational Needs (SEN) Information Report

 How do we evaluate the impact of our SEN provision?

-The Inclusion Manager measures the impact of interventions to see if they are working or not.
+The SENCO measures the impact of interventions to see if they are working or not.
 The leadership team and SENCO monitor pupil progress and regularly and progress review meetings help teachers understand next steps or their children.
+The SENCO reports termly to the governing body and we report on the impact of SEN provision in our School Development Plan and make changes where we feel things are not working well.

 How do we handle complaints from parents of children with SEN about provision made at the school?